 - Deep sedation: This is the deepest level of conscious sedation; you may be on the edge of sleep or you may snooze, but you can still be awakened.

 - General anesthesia: You will sleep through your treatment; you’ll be unable to be awakened until after the procedure.

 Types of Sedation

 At Bourne Dental Associates, we offer a nitrous oxide option.
-Dr. Glavin or Dr. Perdomo will meet with you to discuss the benefits of nitrous oxide.
+Dr. Glavin, Dr. Schmid, or Dr. Phan will meet with you to discuss the benefits of nitrous oxide.

 Nitrous oxide: This sedation option is administered through the inhalation of nitrous oxide gas (a.k.a. laughing gas) and works well for those with mild anxiety.
 This is the most common form of sedation in dentistry.
 It’s easy to administer and wears off quickly, so patients are able to safely leave the office on their own.